auth0/docs/articles/protocols/saml/samlsso-auth0-to-auth0.md

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-18.png)

-If you have other connections turned on for your client, your **Auth0 Lock Widget** may look slightly different.
-If you are prompted to enter an email address, make sure the email address you enter has the same domain name as the domain(s) you entered in the __Settings__ tab for the client in the Tenant 1 Auth0 dashboard.  (__Apps/APIs -> Settings__)
+If you have other connections turned on for your application, your **Auth0 Lock Widget** may look slightly different.
+If you are prompted to enter an email address, make sure the email address you enter has the same domain name as the domain(s) you entered in the __Settings__ tab for the application in the Tenant 1 Auth0 dashboard.  (__Apps/APIs -> Settings__)

 ![](/media/articles/saml/samlsso-auth0-to-auth0/samlsso-auth0-19.png)